You have your FAQs written, your chat platform up and running, and your customer service team trained and ready to go.

 4. Live video lets your customer care team pick up on non-verbal communication

-Live video chat not only helps your support team and customer quickly understand problems and solutions, it provides insight into body language.
+Live video chat not only helps your support team and customers quickly understand problems and solutions, it provides insight into body language.

 Body language, or non-verbal cues, are an important indicator of underlying attitudes and issues that your customers may not be sharing with you out loud.
 Facial expressions, posture, and eye contact are just a few ways non-verbal cues can tell you when a customer is confused, upset, or genuinely happy with the answer they’ve received.
 Knowing this allows your team to adjust their responses, ask more questions, and avoid ending a call or chat with a customer who’s still upset.